Physical Therapy

 Fall, 3 credit hours

-In this course, students are introduced to basic physical therapy skills necessary for providing patient care across the continuum of physical therapy settings.
-Students develop competency in basic infection control procedures, data collection, bed mobility, transfers, gait training with assistive devices, wheelchair management, application of thermal modalities, and basic therapeutic exercise.
-Students develop professional communication and clinical problem-solving skills through weekly case study implementation.
+In this course, students are introduced to basic physical therapy procedures necessary for providing patient care across the continuum of physical therapy settings.
+Students develop competency in basic infection control procedures, data collection, bed mobility, transfers, gait training with assistive devices, wheelchair management, application of thermal modalities, basic therapeutic exercise, and soft tissue techniques.
+Introduction to tissue healing, kinesiology concepts and review of basic musculoskeletal anatomy is included.
+Students learn aspects of patient/client management including the ICF model, problem-solving algorithm, documentation and billing aspects of physical therapy care.

 Prerequisite: PHTA majors only.